 Not only does this world proved a pleasant backdrop to the expression of love, it also reveals the author's idea of a lover's view of the world....
 The imagery of the praise thus shows us not how the lovers look but how they see....
-The imagery shows us a world created by love, for it comes into being and is unified only through the lovers' vision of each other.17 relationship with it in the poem, the whole world as it is experienced or animated through love."18
+The imagery shows us a world created by love, for it comes into being and is unified only through the lovers' vision of each other.

 "...
 Not how the lovers look but how they see."
 This is the essence of their vision of the world.
 Their love does not necessarily change the world in which they live, but it does change they way they experience it.
-Francis Landy, another modern scholar, states, "The subject of the poem is not just or simply human love, but also everything that enters into
+Francis Landy, another modern scholar, states, "The subject of the poem is not just or simply human love, but also everything that enters into relationship with it in the poem, the whole world as it is experienced or animated through love."

-17 Fox "Passion" 227.
+&lt;sup>17 Fox "Passion" 227.